tubakutluu/tubs.portfolio/_posts/2022-01-10-Acceptance.markdown

 &nbsp;

-崩れてゆく前に (Before I Crumble), 2022, pencil on sketchbook.
+Acceptance, 2022, marker on sketchbook.
-Inspired by Liquid Smooth by Mitski.
-Liquidity of femininity and the reflection of trying to fit into the solid shapes is shown.
+The suffering and growth during recovery is shown.
+It’s inspired by the start of my depression and eating disorder recovery.

 &nbsp;